How Much Does A POS System Cost? Avoid Hidden Fees For Your Small Business

 Most POS systems charge for each location your business has.
 This is because larger businesses have more complex needs, such as inventory transfers from one location to another.

-Revel POS has built-in multilocation management features such as centralized inventory monitoring and pricing rules that vary by location.
+Square charges $60/location on paid plans, while Revel POS has custom-priced multilocation management features such as centralized inventory monitoring and pricing rules that vary by location.

 3. eCommerce & Online Ordering

-Many POS providers, such as Toast and Lightspeed, offer online ordering and online store builders as an added cost.
+Many POS providers, such as Toast and Lightspeed Restaurant, offer online ordering and online site builders at an added cost.
 Online ordering and third-party delivery integrations are often an added cost for restaurant POS systems.

-Other POS providers, like Shopify and Square, have great built-in omnichannel sales capabilities.
+Other POS providers, like Shopify, Square, and Helcim have great built-in omnichannel sales capabilities.

 4. Number Of Employees